 considerations are essential in the selection of films for a distribution

 program?
-The renowned distributor „Square Eyes“ presents a diverse program
+The renowned distributor „Square Eyes“ presented a diverse program

 titled „Stop dreaming and get in.“ Profis Plaudern Praxis XIII / PraxisDokfest